Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

-The main new ingredient in the existence parts of Theorem~\ref{thm:mainBirk} is the {\it helix boxes}.
+The main new ingredient behind the existence statements of Theorem~\ref{thm:mainBirk} is the concept of a {\it helix box}.
 The analogous theorems for Reeb vector fields of contact structures give a Birkhoff section and a broken book decomposition in the contact parts of a suitable SHS, after analyzing the behavior near the boundary of these parts.
 On the other hand, in the suspension part there is, by definition, a global section.
-The main difficulty lies in pasting these surfaces along the integrable parts that are of the form $T^2\times I$: we build local Birkhoff sections with boundary that allows pasting any homology class in $T^2\times\{0\}$ with any homology class in $T^2\times\{1\}$.
-The tool we use are {\it helix boxes}, constructed in Section~\ref{sec:gluing}.
+The main difficulty lies in pasting these surfaces along the integrable parts that are of the form $T^2\times I$: we build local Birkhoff sections with boundary that allow pasting any homology class in $T^2\times\{0\}$ with any homology class in $T^2\times\{1\}$.
+These local Birkhoff sections are what we call {\it helix boxes} and are constructed in \textsection\ref{sec:gluing}.

+In \textsection\ref{sec:analytic}, we consider the set of SHS for which the function $f=d\lambda/\omega$ is real analytic and non-constant.
+Thus, the Reeb vector field admits a non-trivial real analytic first integral and we can prove, without any non-degeneracy assumption, that they admit a \emph{Birkhoff splitting}.
+Roughly speaking a Birkhoff splitting is defined as a connected Birkhoff section of the flow on the complement of a finite collection of invariant tori (see Definition~\ref{def:Bsplit}).
+Birkhoff splittings are constructed using a combination of our techniques and the analysis done in \cite{CV2}.